 - Bonuses (persuasive words list, call to action keywords, and Social Media checklist)

-If this sounds like a life-saver solution, then get my 7+ Years Of Social Media Content Ideas here for just $21.99!
+If this sounds like a life-saver solution, then get my 7+ Years Of Social Media Content Ideas here.

-Before you go, I would like to invite you to our Free Marketing Group & Community of ambitious small business owners.
+Before you go, I would like to invite you to our Free marketing group and community of ambitious small business owners.
 Inside, you will learn different Social Media marketing strategies that will help you grow & expand your business fast!

 So CLICK HERE and join us now.
 See you inside.